AlexxyQQ/Tkinter_calculator/README.md

 ---
 ## Update

+- ### Added installer for the calculator, so you can run it on any pc without requirement of python _(for installation just download and install the installer.exe)_

 ### Changelogs:

 - New design, more function added ``Square root √`` , ``Factorial !`` , ``Braces ()``